 Create an exciting subject line and preview text, encouraging readers to actually open the email is a strong place to start!

-Educate your supports on who you are, what your cause is trying to achieve, and supports will want to play a part in your fundraising journey
+Educate your readers on who you are, what your cause is trying to achieve and naturally they will want to play a part in your fundraising journey

-Keep the design of the email user friendly, don’t over complicate it with too much copy or images and adapt it for smart phones
+Keep the design of the email user friendly and adapt it for smart phones

-Segment your data so you can tailor the email to that specific segment, for instance thanking donors for a previous donation and giving them information on the work that their money has gone towards
+Segment your data and target them with tailored content, for instance thanking donors for a previous donation and giving them information on how their donation has made a difference

 Use personalisation tokens to humanise the email